josephspens/josephspens.github.io/README.md

 #### Goal Setting

 My mental model for product direction best aligns with [OKRs](https://www.whatmatters.com/faqs/okr-meaning-definition-example).
-I’ve found  to be a great model for understanding this method.
+I’ve found [OKRs explained with Star Wars](https://drive.google.com/file/d/1N9qQ-BUgY-W7UIW9w2la5Qw4Jm6nDGCx/view?usp=share_link) to be a great model for understanding this method.

 Providing some **vision** and **mission** for an organization, recursively unpacking the mission and each subsequent **objective**/goal into measurable **key results** is a great way to codify priorities.
 Broader organizational objectives highlight how your work contributes to higher level goals, and where to invest/divest resources.